-UMD Summer Sings II: Orff's Carmina burana - Sunday, August 7th, 2011
+UMD School of Music presents UMD Summer Sings II: Orff's Carmina Burana

 Scot Hanna-Weir, conductor Katelyn Aungst, soprano Patrick Cook, tenor Steven Combs, baritone Theodore Guerrant and Cindy Bauchspies, piano